jeffbass/imagezmq/README.rst

 ----------------------------------------------------------
-**The second test** runs the sending program on a Raspberry Pi, capturing images from the PiCamera at up to 32 frames a second and sending them via **imagezmq** to the Mac.
+**The second test** runs the sending program on a Raspberry Pi, capturing images from the PiCamera at up to 32 frames a second and sending them via **imageZMQ** to the Mac.
 The receiving program on the Mac displays a continuous video stream of the images captured by the Raspberry Pi.
 First, in one terminal window, activate your virtual environment, change to the tests directory and run the receiving program which will display the images::